giflw/datacrow/readme/readme.txt

 * http://musicbrainz.org for allowing me to retrieve Music Albums.
 * Amazon.com for allowing me to retrieve data from their web servers. http://www.amazon.com
-* Imdb.com for allowing me to extract data from their database . http://www.imdb.com
+* Imdb.com for allowing me to extract data from their database. http://www.imdb.com
 * JAudioTagger which I use to parse audio file information. http://www.jthink.net/jaudiotagger